 You’ve Chosen … Wisely.

 Aerating wine is wise.
 No matter the type of aerator, all of the above are best for a certain type of wine.
 Young, tannic reds.
 Aged wine is sometimes too fragile and should be decanted for aeration instead.
 This is where it helps to know what are tannins in wine, since they tend to be strong and astringent in younger reds and wine aerators temper that.
+That won't help lower the calories in red wine.
 White wines don’t typically need aeration.

 But if you’re drinking old reds that have resolved tannins and some sediment, learning how to decant wine could be a life saver. you’re better off using a decanter.
 So check out our 10 best wine decanters of 2021.
 Learning how to decant wine will get you to the same place as using a wine aerator.
 It just takes a little longer.
 But decanters have many benefits of their own, including but not limited to looking absolutely gorgeous and filtering sediment out of old red wines.